Catethysis/stm32js/README.md

 ### SysTick

 For example, let's ask the system timer to tick every 0.5 seconds.
-Didn`t you forget about ES6 support?
+Didn't you forget about ES6 support?
 You can use arrow functions in here.
 ```javascript
 const SysTick = require('../peripheral/systick');